kevin1024/fabric-remote-js/README.md

 fr.listTasks();
 ```

-This returns a javascript object like this:
+This returns a promise that will return a result like this:

 ```javascript
 {